Off-Policy Evaluation in Partially Observed Markov Decision Processes under Sequential Ignorability: Lower Bounds for Policy Evaluation in POMDPs

 \section{Lower Bounds for Policy Evaluation in POMDPs}

-Above, we found that partial-history importance weighting enables consistent policy evaluation under bounds on the overlap and the mixing time; however, the achieved rate on mean-squared error is slower than the parametric $1/(nT(n))$ rate.
-This raises a natural question: Does this slower-than-parametric rate of convergence reasonably reflect the difficulty of the statistical problem, or could we do better using a different algorithm?
-In an attempt to elucidate this question, we study the same problem setting in a minimax framework, obtain the minimax lower bound, and compare it to the upper bound we obtained in Corollary \ref{coro:phiw}.
-For simplicity of notation, we will focus, in this section, on the case where a single trajectory is observed (i.e., $n=1$ while $T\to\infty$), i.e., we seek lower bounds for off-policy evaluation using a single, long, trajectory.
-We also suppress the dependence of all values on $i$ and $n$ to avoid clutter.
+Above, we found that partial-history importance weighting enables consistent policy evaluation under bounds on the overlap and the mixing time.
+However, the achieved rate on mean-squared error is slower than the parametric $1/(nT(n))$ rate.
+This raises a natural question: Does this slower-than-parametric rate of convergence reflect the difficulty of the statistical problem, or could we do better using a different algorithm?
+To elucidate this question, in this section we provide lower bounds for the minimax risk for off-policy evaluation in POMDPs under the same assumptions on mixing and overlap as used above.
+Our lower bounds match the rate of convergence \eqref{eq:coro_bound1} established above, thus showing that one cannot in general improve over the error rate achieved by partial-history importance weighting.

+For simplicity, we here focus on the case where we only observe data from a single trajectory (i.e., we have $n=1$ with $T\to\infty$), and seek lower bounds for estimating the long-term reward $V_i(\pi)$ for that trajectory; in other words, we give lower bounds corresponding to the setting of \eqref{eq:coro_bound1} with $n = 1$.
+Throughout the rest of this section, we suppress the dependence of all values on $i$ and $n$ to avoid clutter.

-The minimax risk is a worst-case risk that applies to all possible estimators, which gives the smallest MSE in the worst case among the class of problem instances considered.
-Formally, writing $\mathcal{I}(t_0, \, \zeta_\pi, \, M_1, \, M_2)$ for the class of all possible instances of POMDPs satisfying the conditions of Theorem \ref{theo:PHIW}, we seek a lower bound on the risk
+Writing $\mathcal{I}(t_0, \, M_1, \, M_2)$ for the class of all possible instances of POMDPs satisfying the conditions of Theorem \ref{theorem:PHIW}, we seek a lower bound on the worst-case risk among all measurable off-policy estimators \smash{$\hat{V}$} for the value of a target policy $\pi$: